astrowonk/wordle/README.md

 I have run the latest version of the alg against the first ~200 known Wordle words.
 2 of those words aren't in my dictionary.
 Those two words both are solved in 4 tries with the class with the full ~12,000 word wordle dictionary as target and allowed.

-### Full latest alg with starting word from the above analysis:
+### Full latest alg  (2022-1-15) with starting word from the above analysis and latest target dictionary:

 * Score of 2: 3
 * Score of 3: 56